|

 Has come and gone, and the majestic roll

-Of circling centuries begins anew:
+Of circling centuries begins anew

 Justice returns, returns old Saturn's reign,